 Examples of initiatives currently receiving matched funds include:

 MIP continues to help U-M investigators implement their projects by facilitating the application process for matched funding through MDHHS and by providing administrative assistance through the fiscal year.
 Among other tasks, the MIP team provides consultation on the initial project application and budget, communicates state priorities to increase the likelihood of being awarded funding, and assists with state IRB requirements.
 Applications are accepted four times per year.
-FY25 letters of intent are due to MIP Leadership on November 8, 2023.
+FY25 letters of intent are due to MIP Leadership the first week of November 2024.
 Please contact the MIP team at [email protected] if you have ideas for a potential project.

-Call for Michigan Mental Health Integration Partnership FY25 Letters of Intent (MIP) Submissions
+Call for Michigan Mental Health Integration Partnership FY26 Letters of Intent (MIP) Submissions

 Are you interested in receiving matched funding?